rubyu/clipboard-history-merger/README.md

 ## Usage

 1. Run `ClipboardHistoryMerger.exe`.
-2. Copy text to clipboard as usual.
+2. Copy text to the clipboard as usual.
 3. Press `Ctrl + Alt + V` one or more times to paste concatenated clipboard history into the foreground application.

 ## License